 While it may be easy to suggest that this needs to happen, it has proven harder for the healthcare community to determine what those competencies might look like and how to achieve them.

 Equipped with the fundamentals, the engaged healthcare community needs to nurture the next layer of expertise, going beyond ‘AI literacy’ to engage those who are positioned to be leaders in developing, implementing, and governing AI in the clinical environment.
-AI for Good will rely on networks of diverse AI-minded people equipped and empowered with the necessary toolsets to continue to evolve and adapt in the emerging AI-enabled world.
+AI-Enabled Care will rely on networks of diverse AI-minded people equipped and empowered with the necessary toolsets to continue to evolve and adapt in the emerging AI-enabled world.